SLA Coach Program for the 2021-2022 Lacrosse Year (September 1, 2021 - August 31, 2022)

 NOTE: SLA's signed Agreement with Stafford County requires all on-field adults to pass a criminal background check, so this requirement is extremely important to complete in a timely manner.
 You cannot coach on-field until this is complete and verified

 Complete Abuse Prevention Training (cannot be on the field w/o this completed)

-Complete the Heads Up Concussion Training
+Complete the CDC Heads Up Concussion Training

 Required annually; must be current before coaching in any season